ICARION-Project/ICARION/docs/ARCHITECTURE.md

      * @brief Get domain configuration (if available)
      * @return Pointer to domain config, or nullptr if not set
      *
-     * Phase 12: Allows forces and integrators to access domain context.
+     * Allows forces and integrators to access domain context.
      */
     const config::DomainConfig* domain() const;